Beginnerbakes

 7. Place the wedges on the prepared baking sheet, spacing them slightly apart.

-8. Bake for 15-18 minutes or until the scones are lightly golden and a toothpick inserted comes out clean.
+8. Bake for 15 to 18 minutes or until the scones are lightly golden and a toothpick inserted comes out clean.

 9. While the scones bake, prepare the dairy-free chive spread by mixing the dairy-free cream cheese, chopped chives, lemon juice, salt, and pepper in a small bowl until smooth and creamy.